 Frost protection is one of the fundamentals of construction.
 Frost protection must function reliably for at least 50 years.
 Replacing frost protection later is expensive and laborious.
 The most important feature of frost protection is reliability!
 The freeze-thaw-resistance properties of any product intended to be used as frost protection should be specified.
 Taking the margin of safety into consideration, a freeze-thaw test provides a solid representation of the conditions to which frost protection is exposed to in the ground.

-In passive and zero-energy houses, the waste heat leaked through the foundations is so minimal that the thickness of frost insulation must be increased by 50% along the walls and even up to 100% in the corners.
-Another option is to extend the frost insulation wider, installing 3 panels side by side, for example, which provides a frost insulation width of 1.8 meters.
+In passive and zero-energy houses the leakage of waste heat through the foundations is so minimal that the thickness of frost insulation must be increased by 50% along the walls and even up to 100% in the corners.
+Another option is to extend the frost insulation further out, installing 3 panels side by side, for example, which would provide a frost insulation width of 1.8 meters.

 Consistent and closed cell structure

-Finnfoam is very durable even in challenging conditions, such as during floods or if the performance of the drainage system is reduced.
-Finnfoam's completely consistent and closed cell structure does not allow tree roots, water or soil carried by water to penetrate it.
-Finnfoam frost protection does not need protective plastic or drainage systems to be functional.
-However, you should keep in mind that subsurface drains are a significant component for the proper functioning of other building elements and should never be omitted.
+FINNFOAM is very durable even in challenging conditions, such as during floods or if the performance of the drainage system is reduced.
+FINNFOAM’s completely consistent and closed cell structure does not allow tree roots, water, or soil carried by water to permeate it.
+FINNFOAM frost protection insulates effectively without protective plastic sheets or drainage systems.
+However, you should keep in mind that subsurface drains are a significant for ensuring the proper functioning of other building elements and should never be omitted.

-The declared thermal conductivity λD specified for thermal insulation and frost insulation products specifies the optimal thermal conductivity of the product when dry.
-However, in designing and dimensioning thermal/frost insulation you should always use the actual thermal conductivity of the product, i.e. the lambda U (λU) value, which factors in the negative impact on thermal conductivity caused by moisture, for example.
-To be able to calculate the λU for insulation used in the ground, for example, we must know the water absorptivity of the product when immersed and by diffusion, as well as after freeze-thaw-resistance testing.
+The declared thermal conductivity of thermal insulation and frost insulation materials (expressed as λDeclared) represents the optimal thermal conductivity of the product when dry.
+However, the design and dimensioning of thermal and frost insulation should always be carried out using the actual thermal conductivity of the products, i.e., lambda U (λU) in accordance with the RIL 225 guidelines, which take into account the detrimental impact of moisture on the thermal insulation capacity of an insulation product, for example.
+To ensure that λU can be calculated correctly for insulation products used in the ground, for example, the designer must know the water absorption of the product used when immersed, through diffusion, and after freeze-thaw resistance testing.

-Included below are lambda U values calculated for Finnfoam and FF-EPS insulation products when used on the ground, i.e. in slab-on-ground foundations, as vertical insulation inside/outside the footing or as frost insulation.
+Below you will find lambda U values calculated for FINNFOAM and FF-EPS insulation products in ground-based applications, i.e., slab-on-ground foundations, vertical insulation on the inside or outside of foundations, and frost insulation.
 In addition, we have also listed actual lambda U values of other EPS insulation products used in similar applications for comparison.

 λU = λD x FT x FM x Fa

-λD = Lambda Declared, FT = Temperature conversion factor, FM = Moisture conversion factor, Fa = Aging conversion factor
+λD = Declared thermal conductivity (Lambda), FT = Temperature conversion factor, FM = Moisture conversion factor, Fa = Aging conversion factor

 Frost insulation must remain dry at all times.
-Waterlogged frost insulation does not insulate properly and may break as it freezes, which means that frost insulation products must always be subjected to freeze-thaw-resistance testing.
-Finnfoam's completely consistent and closed cell structure is waterproof, even if it is fully immersed for long periods and freezes occasionally.
+As waterlogged frost insulation does not insulate effectively and may break as it freezes, all frost insulation products should be subjected to freeze-thaw-resistance testing.
+FINNFOAM’s completely consistent and closed cell structure is waterproof, even if it is fully immersed for long periods and freezes occasionally.
 Included here are the results of long-term immersion testing.

 Transition wedge evens out frost heave

 Below the insulation, the ground releases heat as it freezes.
-This additional heat is proportional to the area marked A. As the area of A becomes larger, the amount of additional heat generated under the insulation also increases.
+This additional heat is proportional to the area marked A. The larger the area of A, the more additional heat is generated under the insulation.
 The effect of frost protection is at its highest when the thermal insulation is installed as close to the ground surface as possible.
 A transition wedge will even out frost heaves, but it also increases the amount of additional heat generated by freezing.